cnchenpu/sys-net-admin/iptables.md

   - only allow SSH connection from specific IP address
   - ```iptables -A INPUT -p tcp -s YOUR_IP_ADDRESS -m tcp --dport 22 -j ACCEPT```

+- Allow return traffic initiated by the server.
+  - insert a rule to accept connections which the status are ESTABLISHED & RELATED
+  - ```iptables -I INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT```

 - Allow all outgoing connections.
   - ```iptables -P OUTPUT ACCEPT```